-During the first six months of last year, Santa Clarita saw over 750 collisions.
-This is an increase over the previous two years during the same time period.
+During the first six months of 2021, Santa Clarita saw over 550 collisions.
+This is an increase over the previous year during the same time period.

-The majority of accidents involved speeding, following too closely, failure to yield, distracted driving, unsafe lane changes, traffic signal/sign violations and driving under the influence.
+The majority of accidents involved improper turning, speeding, failure to yield, driving under the influence, following too closely, traffic signal/sign violations and unsafe lane changes.
 As a community, we can do better.